jellewie/Arduino-CocktailMachine/ReadMe.md

 The firmware needs to be flashed to enable OTA BIN file uploads.
 You can do this either using the Arduino IDE and compiling it, or by using a BIN uploader of your choice.
 There 3 PCB's with firmware
-- each DISPENSER (ESP32)
+- Each DISPENSER (ESP32)
-- each SLOT (ATTINY85, required compiling for each ID)
+- Each SLOT (ATTINY85, required compiling for each ID)
 - PRIMARY (ESP32) the main PCB

 ### Compile